eloritzkovitz/atlaset/README.md

 ### **Authentication**
 - **User accounts:** Sign in with Google to sync your data across devices
-- **Cloud sync:** All trips, layers, markers, and settings are securely stored in the cloud (Firebase)
+- **Cloud sync:** All trips, layers, markers and settings are securely stored in the cloud (Firebase)
 - **Guest mode:** Use the app without signing in; migrate your data to your account anytime
 - **Offline support:** All data is available offline for guests and authenticated users (via IndexedDB and Firestore persistence)